HL7/uv-lab-rep-ig/input/pagecontent/index.md

 The following diagrams provide a browseable overview of the profiles specified by this guide (not all the relationships have been reported).

-The first highlights the most relevant relationships starting from the DiagnosticReport ( [DiagnosticReportLabUv] ) resource (REST Perspective).
+The first highlights the most relevant relationships starting from the DiagnosticReport ( [DiagnosticReportUvLab] ) resource (REST Perspective).

 <div>
 <p>{% include links-overview.svg %}</p>